-Given all proxy distribution and vote collection is such an administrative burden, several dozen global custodians have already opted to outsource their global proxy operations work to Broadridge Financial which offers an automated meeting distribution and voting service.
+Given that proxy distribution and vote collection is such an administrative burden, several dozen global custodians have already opted to outsource their global proxy operations work to Broadridge Financial which offers an automated meeting distribution and voting service.
 Although the platform can accommodate ISO 20022-compliant messages, most communications will be handled through ISO 2022-compliant electronic files.
-“We offer an efficient scaleable platform reaching over 100 markets and are fully prepared for SRD II including same-day transmission of meeting information,” says Demi Derem, general manager for Broadridge’s international communications unit.
+“We offer an efficient scaleable platform reaching over 100 markets and are fully prepared for SRD II including same-day transmission of meeting information,” says Demi Derem, general manager for Broadridge’s international communications unit in London.

 Proxymity, a spinoff from Citibank, is also eager to capture market share in the outsourced global proxy operations market having signed up some big name investors to a recent US$20.5 million round of funding.
 In addition to Citi, they are BNY Mellon, State Street, HSBC, State Street, JP Morgan, Clearstream, and Computershare.
 Clearstream owns Germany’s national depository in Frankfurt and an international securities depository in Luxembourg.
-Euroclear, which owns a number of European national depositories including the UK’s, France’s, Belgium’s, the Netherlands’, and the Brussels-based international depository rivaling Clearstream’s Luxembourg subsidiary, declined to comment for this article.
+Euroclear, which owns a number of European national depositories in the UK, France, Belgium, the Netherlands, as well as the Brussels-based international depository rivaling Clearstream’s Luxembourg subsidiary, declined to comment for this article.

 BNY Mellon says that it uses ISO 15022 messages and an online portal to handle corporate action announcements and decisions.
 “We have no intention of moving to ISO 20022 messages for corporate actions because of SRD II,” says BNY Mellon’s spokesman.
-Likewise, says Clearstream’s spokeswoman, “We have no intention of moving to the ISO 20022 formats for corporate actions.”
+Likewise, says Clearstream’s spokeswoman.
 Unlike the case for annual meeting notifications and voting, ISO 5022 messages are perfectly fine for processing corporate actions based on the SRD’s requirements evaluated by the Securities Market Practice Group, according to the spokeswoman for Clearstream whose operations director Armin Borries chairs the SMPG.
 The group of market practicioners determines how SWIFT’s ISO 15022 and ISO 20022 message formats should be best applied.
 Broadridge says that its SRD II-compliant corporate action notification and election service for portfolio managers, investment advisors and end investors, relies on digital web/mobile, XML, ISO-compliant messages and even fax and email.

 As if dealing with disparate message types weren’t hard enough for the securities industry to tackle, custodian banks and other financial intermediaries have to figure out how to calculate the fees for their clients and disclose them.
 What sounds like an easy mathematical task could become a monumental challenge for banks that have yet to unbundle fees for annual meeting notification and voting fees from fees for safekeeping.
 What to include in those those fees and what to tell clients will end up being a matter of interpretation.